 Working in Australia

 Working is never the only or the most important goal during your adventure in Australia, but it is an ideal opportunity to be immersed in Australian life and to earn some extra money at the same time.
-What kind of work can be done depends on the subclass of the visa (Working Holiday or Work And Holiday), but it also matters whether the first, second or third visa is used to travel within this subclass.
+What kind of work can be done depends on the subclass (Working Holiday or Work And Holiday), but it also matters whether the first, second or third visa is used to travel within this subclass.

-The first visa allows you to work anywhere in Australia.
+The first type allows you to work anywhere in Australia.
 If at least three months is spent working in certain sectors, including agriculture, cattle breeding, forestry, construction and fishing, a second visa be applied for (later).
 To apply for the third visa, a total of at least six months must have been spent working in these sectors.
 When choosing work in Australia, carefully check whether it falls within the specific sectors according to the official criteria, which can vary from region to region and from year to year.

 The year in Australia should be above all a fun year.
 Therefore, reserve enough time to discover all the corners of the country.
 A visit to Melbourne and Sydney is almost always on the agenda.
 But also take a look at the southern island of Tasmania, go in search of Uluru in the Australian outback, or visit one of the many other national parks in Australia.
 Had enough of the dry desert?
 Then there is also the breathtaking underwater world, for example around the famous Great Barrier Reef.

 With a Working Holiday visa, it is also possible to study in Australia for a maximum of four months.
 This is one month longer than the maximum allowed with an eVisitor visa.
 If you want to study in Australia for a longer period, you can apply for a special study visa.